Hsinchu Station

 Hsinchu Station Introduction

-In 1886, Liu Ming-chuan, based on the needs for coastal defense, development, and transportation, received approval from the Qing court to construct the Taiwan Railway in 1887.
-The Keelung-Hsinchu railway was completed in 1893, with a ticket office established at the foot of Pillow Mountain.
-During the early Meiji period, the Japanese railway team, noticing the winding routes of the railways built during the Qing Dynasty, began to modify the old routes.
-The newly built station was named Hsinchu Station, which was a simple wooden station built in the Japanese style.
-The new railway was opened in 1908, and the new station (Hsinchu Station) was completed in 1913, which is the Hsinchu Railway Station we see today.
-Hsinchu Railway Station is located on Zhonghua Road in Hsinchu City and is the only train station in Taiwan without a sign.
-The architectural style combines Western characteristics, with a steeply sloping gambrel roof and skylights.
-Additionally, structural stress points, such as the columns, wall corners, and openings, have been reinforced with stone, giving the entire building a complex yet dignified appearance, serious but approachable architectural flavor.
-The clever design has made the railway station a gateway to Hsinchu and a city landmark.
-Hsinchu Railway Station is also the oldest existing major train station in Taiwan, strategically located not only as a transportation hub but also as the most prosperous area in Hsinchu City, and it was designated as a national historic site in 1998.
+In 1886, Liu Ming-chuan, based on the needs for maritime defense, development, and transportation, obtained approval from the Qing court in 1887 to construct the Taiwan Railway.
+The Keelung-Hsinchu railway was completed in 1893, and the Hsinchu ticket office (station) was established at the foot of Pillow Mountain.
+In the early Meiji period, the Japanese railway team, recognizing the winding routes built during the Qing Dynasty, began to modify the old routes.
+The newly constructed station was called Hsinchu Station, which was a simple Japanese-style wooden station.
+The new railway was opened in 1908, and the new station (Hsinchu Station) was completed in 1913, which is what we see today as Hsinchu Railway Station.
+Hsinchu Railway Station is located on Zhonghua Road in Hsinchu City and is the only train station in Taiwan that has no signage.
+The architectural style blends Western architectural features, along with a steep, multi-sloped roof and dormer windows.
+At the same time, the structural stress concentrations around the columns, wall corners, and openings are reinforced with stone, giving the overall building a complex yet dignified appearance, serious yet approachable architectural flavor.
+The designer's ingenuity makes the railway station a gateway to Hsinchu and a city landmark.
+Hsinchu Railway Station is also the oldest existing major railway station in Taiwan, located in a prime area, making it not only a transportation hub but also the most prosperous area in Hsinchu City.
+It was designated as a national historic site in the 87th year of the Republic of China.